pathomwong/frontend-nanodegree-arcade-game/README.md

   This Game is a web-base game, Installation is not needed, just open index.html with your browser.

 ## <a name="howtoplay"></a>How to Play the Game
   In this game you have a Player and Enemies (Bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.

-The player can move left, right, up and down(Using arrow on the keyboard).
-The enemies move in varying speeds on the paved block portion of the scene.
-Once a the player collides with an enemy, the game is reset and the player moves back to the start square.
-Once the player reaches the water the game is won.
+  * Use arrow key to move character around
+  * Collect Gem to get score
+  * reach the water block to get to the next Level
+  * Life will be decreased when hit the Bugs
+  * If life is zero, Game over

   [Source](https://classroom.udacity.com/nanodegrees/nd001/parts/c02fda3b-67bf-48d6-a64f-c6960e2d4d79/modules/269645859775463/lessons/2696458597239847/concepts/59a9fe1d-cab4-4256-8479-4550ce4f4cfd)